 Yarn over three times, insert hook into stitch, pull up a loop, (yarn over, pull through two loops) three times, yarn over & pull through the remaining two loops on hook.

 Turning chain height: 5 chains

 Here’s an image that shows the difference between the sizes of five crochet stitches and their heights with the help of swatches.

 More About Turning Chain

 When you start crocheting a new row, usually, you make the turning chain in place of the first stitch of the row.
 However, for a row of single crochet (sc), the turning chain does not take the place of the first stitch.

 What that means is, let’s say if you had to crochet a row of single crochet (sc), then you would make 1 chain as the turning chain, and make the first single crochet of the row in the same stitch as the turning chain.

-As an example, in many crochet patterns, you might have noticed the instruction “ch 3 (counts as first dc)” at the start of a row.
-This “ch 3” is the turning chain for that row, which is made in the first stitch replacing the dc stitch.
+For example, in many crochet patterns, you might have noticed the instruction “ch 3 (counts as first dc)” at the start of a row.
+This “ch 3” is the turning chain for that row, which you have to make in the first stitch replacing the dc stitch.

 This is the most common scenario; however, there are exceptions.
 Some patterns specifically mention that the turning chain does not count as a stitch.

 Remembering how many chains make up a turning chain for each type of crochet stitch can be tricky.
 Most of the written patterns will provide specific instructions.
-Still, sometimes if you are following a video tutorial or trying a new stitch pattern, you might not have explicit instruction for the turning chain.
-Here is a handy reference chart for you to help you quickly refer to the information that you need!
+Still, sometimes if you are following a video tutorial or trying a new stitch pattern, you might not have explicit instructions for the turning chain.
+Here is a handy reference chart to help you quickly refer to the information you need!